geudde/attic-chest/pages/03.season-2/08.meeting-20/09.westminster/docs.md

 <div class="author">Mr Vignoles</div>

-&emsp;As Holes where thieves have lurk’d all Day
+&emsp;As Holes where thieves have lurk’d all day
-&emsp;Emit at Night, upon the Lay,
+&emsp;Emit at night, upon the lay,
-Their Darkness loving Race,
+Their darkness loving race,
-&emsp;So now each Inn about the Town
+&emsp;So now each inn about the town
-&emsp;Lets out its tribes with Wig and gown
+&emsp;Lets out its tribes with wig and gown
 To haunt this *Gothic* place.
 &emsp;What heights of sable sweep along
-&emsp;What Groves of Curls and what a throng
+&emsp;What groves of curls and what a throng
 Of little dangling tails!
 &emsp;It is no wonder such a *sight* [^1]
-&emsp;Should oft put Justice in a Fright
+&emsp;Should oft put justice in a fright
-And make *her drop* her Scales
+And make *her drop* her scales
 &emsp;’Tis said from paradice when hurl’d,
 &emsp;That Satan visited this world:
 And, to begin our woes,
-&emsp;He sow’d a Hellish seed called Strife,
+&emsp;He sow’d a hellish seed called strife,
-&emsp;Which vegetated into Life —
+&emsp;Which vegetated into life —
-When up a Lawyer rose!
+When up a lawyer rose!

 &emsp;He lodg’d him in a spacious place:
-&emsp;That it might wear a holy Trace
+&emsp;That it might wear a holy trace
 He call’d the spot “The Temple”:
 &emsp;And rather than a <span data-tippy="Illegible" class="red">[???]</span> for sign,
-&emsp;Plac’d on the Door a Lamb divine [^2]
+&emsp;Plac’d on the door a lamb divine [^2]
-As of his Trade a sample.
+As of his trade a sample.

 &emsp;When thus set up, he thought a wife
-&emsp;Would much assist his rise in Life
+&emsp;Would much assist his rise in life
-And soon he found a Prize —
+And soon he found a prize —
 &emsp;A Mrs Falshood, who before
-&emsp;Had large host of Children bore —
+&emsp;Had large host of children bore —
 Call’d by the vulgar “Lies.”

 &emsp;These he adopted — brought up all:
 &emsp;And, I am told, within this Hall
-They first were put to School:
+They first were put to school:
-&emsp;He taught them Quibbling as they grew
+&emsp;He taught them quibbling as they grew
-&emsp;And from the Dam: ’tis very true
+&emsp;And from the dam: ’tis very true
 They learned to *over-rule*.

 &emsp;They cheated, prosper’d, and increas’d;
 &emsp;Nor has their population ceas’d,
 As you may here descry:
-&emsp;And, as the Issue has not fail’d,
+&emsp;And, as the issue has not fail’d,
-&emsp;I fear the Curse will be entail’d
+&emsp;I fear the curse will be entail’d
-On all Posterity!
+On all posterity!

 &emsp;But still to them some praise is due
-&emsp;With filial Duty they pursue
+&emsp;With filial duty they pursue
 The origin of evil
-&emsp;And Labour still with hand & tongue
+&emsp;And labour still with hand & tongue
 &emsp;To prove the Sion where they sprung
 Was planted by the Devil.